-(a) No person shall place in any street, roadway, or town way any broken glass, nails, tacks or other substances liable to injure the feet of persons or animals, or the tires of bicycles tires, earriages or automobiles motorized vehicles.
+(a) No person shall place in any street, roadway, or town way any broken glass, nails, tacks or other substances liable to injure the feet of persons or animals, bicycles tires, motorized vehicles.

 (a) No person, firm or corporation shall post or affix in any manner, paint, print or write, or cause to be painted, printed or written any notice, advertisement, bill, picture, drawing or writing, upon any public post, pole, tree, fence, wall or building.